Code-Institute-Submissions/Pyleks-milestone4/README.md

 |:------------- |:-------------| :-----:|
 | Bag Page     | Did not scale with devices, so remade the displaying of information. | Fixed |

+### W3 CSS Validator
+Found no issues during check

+### JS Hint
+Was informed I ran wrong version fo JS, so changed to ES6.

+### PEP8
+I am using PEP8 Plugin, allowing me to monitor the Python code as it's typed.
+Main issues found was code blocks being too long, which was corrected during development.